Last updated: 30 July, 2020

 What are you doing to minimise COVID-19 exposure among Reliant Healthcare staff and clients?

-All our carers have refreshed their Infection Control training.
-This includes when and how to wash hands, keeping the workplace clean, and minimising the touching of hair, nose and mouth.
+All our staff have refreshed their Infection Control training.
+This includes when and how to was hands, keeping the workplace clean, and minimising the touching of hair, nose and mouth.

 As per Reliant Healthcare’s Illness Policy: